brentgroves/repsys/meetings/brent_h/azure/week8.md

 # Azure report system status

 Good morning everyone,
-I hope everyone is doing well this week and enjoying the spring weather :-)  This is the status of the Azure reporting system activity.
-Please feel free to reach out to me anytime at home or at work.
+I hope everyone is doing well this week and enjoying the spring weather :-)  This is the week 9 status of the Azure reporting system activity.
+Please feel free to reach out to me anytime at home or work.
 If any of the following is not what you wish please say so :-)

 Sincerely yours,
 Brent G.